ramellose/massoc/README.md

 ```
 sudo apt-get littler
 ```
-For Windows, add the location of Rscript.exe to PATH.
+For Windows, add the location of Rscript.exe to PATH if you cannot call Rscript from command line.

 The required libraries also need to be installed in your R environment:
 ```